alxgrb/remind_me_local/README.md

 App and configuration files wiil be copied per powershell script to userenv\localappdata\.bin (hidden) directory Use the config.xml for time intervals
-If required to add a new phrases edit the phrases.txt file, you can also edit the phrases file for your language.
+If required to add a new phrases edit the phrases.txt file, at the moment in german but fro example in english use phrases_en file.